pdav5883/bowl-pickem/README.md

 	- Update cache duration settings for page
 	- Blue go button

-## Admin
+## Lambdas
-- Special lambda BowlsAdminEdit allows adjustment of bowl scores
+- BowlsGetScoreboard: called from `{API}/pickem` `GET` requests.
+Reads the data files and returns information about game or results.
+See `lambdas/get_scoreboard`.
+- BowlsUpdatePicks: called from `{API}/pickem` `POST` requests.
+Writes new picks to existing game file.
+See `lambdas/update_picks`.
+- BowlsAdminEdit: called from `{API}/admin `POST` requests.
+Allows adjustment of bowl scores and game status.
+Requires authorization to execute via API gateway authorizer lambda.
+See `lambdas/admin_edit`
-- /admin route in API gateway requires authorization, uses BowlsAdminAuth lambda to check password against secret stored in SSM
+- BowlsAdminAuth: called indirectly as lambda authorizer for BowlsAdminEdit.
+Compares secret sent in header to secret stored in SSM.
+See `lambdas/admin_auth`.
--

 ## Future Work
 - Move data to DB